Amazfit GTR Mini

 • 4.4

-Display quality is consistently strong for the price, with reviewers praising the AMOLED panel, clarity, resolution, and color.
+Display quality was one of the strongest areas, with reviewers praising the AMOLED panel, clarity, crispness, resolution, and color.

 • 4.3